 I will admit, writing a review on such a timeless classic sounds kind of weird to me.
 In the 25+ years that this game has been out, it’s likely been reviewed thousands of times already, and most people seeing this are probably thinking to themselves, “Yawn, just another Super Mario Bros review”.
+But since the site has just got started, it makes sense to make this review the first official post.

 You’ve probably heard of them all by now: hundreds of variations of how Nintendo became famous from this game, people going on about the good ol’ days of gaming, groundbreaking gameplay, and on the list goes… I’ll keep my review plain and simple: